 Have Reliable Tools First

-Ensure your team have the tools to do the job.
+Ensure your team has the tools to do the job.
 Broadband is absolutely critical for most of us however, connection reliability may be an issue, especially in more rural areas.
 Suggest alternative venues for employees struggling with this issue such as working with other colleagues, friends or family.
 Look for alternatives like Dongles, mobile phone hotspots, etc and try to offer solutions instead of problems for your staff to solve.

-Create A Team to Manager and Visa Versa Communication Strategy
+Create A Team-to-Manager and Visa Versa Communication Strategy

 Managing a productive team remotely begins with a strategy for communication.
-Be aware of how disruptive ‘over communication’ can be to your day and set out a process so your team knows when its appropriate to call you.
+Be aware of how disruptive ‘over-communication’ can be to your day and set out a process so your team knows when it’s appropriate to call you.
 First, arrange for the appropriate number of weekly formal “report-ins.”
 Second, set guidelines about daily needs.
 Some people work better with a shopping list of questions and thoughts while others like a trickle.
 An understanding of what is urgent will further mitigate inefficiency, allowing ultimate productivity, maybe asking team members to question “ Is it Urgent?” or can it wait.
 Encourage email or instant messages for less urgent issues reserving phone call interruptions for the meaningful stuff.
 That all said, be aware that some of your team may need reassurance or guidance to be productive so assess on a case by case basis.

 Establish Close Bonds, Help And Support Frequently

 Empathise and appreciate your team member’s life by discussing family, commonalities and shared beliefs you employees would normally discuss this in the office with their colleagues, its worthwhile investing this time in getting to know them.
 Show you are supportive of their success by using inquiry to help them achieve their goals rather than check on their progress and numbers.
 Avoid closed questions like, have you done X?, or did you manage to call Y?
-You have no idea what they have had to deal with and so, if something has interfered with the plan the only answer they can give is negative resulting in humiliation and defensive confrontation.
+You have no idea what they have had to deal with and so, if something has interfered with the plan, the only answer they can give is negative resulting in humiliation and defensive confrontation.
 Instead ask, What progress have you made on X? or, How’s your morning been?
-Qualify the situation first and they ask more detailed questions.
+Qualify the situation first and then ask more detailed questions.

-Share Success of the team
+Share Team Success

 Ensure that everyone gets to know about achievements and make a real fuss, it will create a team feel good factor and let us face it we all need some good news at this unusual time!